 A blunt force trauma such as an automobile accident or sports injury can cause the hip joint to become dislocated, where the ends of the bones become forced from their normal position.
 Hip dislocation is a very painful injury that can immobilize your hip joint, making walking near impossible.

-Stop Your Hip Pain
+Choose IBJI to Treat Your Hip Pain

 There are many conditions that may cause hip pain.
-Some conditions are more serious than others and that’s why it’s important to not self-diagnose and seek treatment from a physician.
-Especially if you have chronic pain that is altering your day-to-day activities.
+Some conditions are more serious than others and that’s why it’s important to not self-diagnose and seek treatment from a physician–especially if you have chronic pain that is altering your day-to-day activities.